Naval Base Eniwetok: Bob Hope

 In 1944 Bob Hope put on a Bob Hope Show on Eniwetok Island.
 In the USO military tour there were still wrecked planes and equipment in the background.
-Hope had Jerry Colona and Frances Langford sing on stage.
+Hope had Jerry Colonna and Frances Langford sing on stage.
 Patty Thomas danced and musician guitarist Tony Romano played.
 Hope called his 1944 tour of the South Pacific: "Loew’s Malaria Circuit" and "the Pineapple Circuit".
 Hope did 150 shows in the two months they were on the 1944 road trip.
 Hope's 1944 show visited Naval Base Pearl Harbor Hawaii at the Nimitz Bowl, Eniwetok, Naval Base Cairns, Green Islands, Bougainville, Milner Bay, Naval Base Treasury Islands, Naval Base Mios Woendi called Wendy Island, and Naval Base Kwajalein.

 Parry Island

 Troops at sea on ships and boats need R&R, so in June 1945, the 67th Naval Construction Battalion arrived and built a 35,000-man recreation center on Parry Island.
 Parry Island had mark off swimming beaches.
 At the recreation center in the atoll, the Navy had an ice cream barge that could make up to 500 gallons of ice cream for the troops in 8 hours.
 The ice cream barge also would make fresh bread products.
 The base officer's club was built on Parry Island.
 The base printed a bulletin newspaper to keep the Troops up-to-date at the base.
 After completion, the Construction Battalion Maintenance Unit 608 (CBMU 608) took over the day-to-day operation and Maintenance of the center.
 Naval Base Eniwetok was part of the vast Naval Base Marshall Islands.
 On Parry Island the 110th Battalion Seabees repaired and improved the Parry Island Seaplane Base captured from Japanese forces.
 Parry Island is also known as: Medren, Elmer, Igem, Heartstrings, and Overbuilt at 11.401322°N 162.370072°E.